I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/midatlax/nf-midatlax-rxreassociatemid.md

 <p><b>RxReassociateMid</b> returns STATUS_SUCCESS on success.
 The returned <i>pNewMid</i> parameter can be <b>NULL</b> if no context is associated with this MID.</p>

 ## -remarks
 <p>RDBSS defines a MID as a 16-bit value, which can be used by both the network client (mini-redirector) and the server to distinguish between the concurrently active requests on any connection.
-A MID is a component of a MID_ATLAS data structure allocated by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554352">RxCreateMidAtlas</a>.
-A MID_MAP data structure is allocated and used for mapping MIDs to RX_CONTEXT data structures. </p>

-<p>RDBSS defines a MID as a 16-bit value, which can be used by both the network client (mini-redirector) and the server to distinguish between the concurrently active requests on any connection.
-A MID is a component of a MID_ATLAS data structure allocated by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554352">RxCreateMidAtlas</a>.
+A MID is a component of a MID_ATLAS data structure allocated by calling <a href="..\midatlax\nf-midatlax-rxcreatemidatlas.md">RxCreateMidAtlas</a>.
 A MID_MAP data structure is allocated and used for mapping MIDs to RX_CONTEXT data structures. </p>

 ## -requirements
 <table>